 You may need to add another heat light or increase the wattage of the bulbs you are currently using.
 Undertank heaters are alright for supplemental heat but don't do much in the way of ambient temperature.

 A common reason pet snakes stop eating is because they are about to shed their skin.
 Your snake's skin will become very pale and dull looking before they shed and their eyes will look blue or milky colored.

 They may not eat for a week or so before and after they shed.

-If you've ever had a toothache, canker sore, or have bit your tongue then you know what it is like to have some mouth pain.
+If you've ever had a toothache, canker sore, or have bit your tongue when you know what it is like to have some mouth pain.
 Mouth rot is a term that describes an awful mouth infection.
 It is painful and your snake will not want to eat if he has any degree of mouth rot.
-If you are not sure if your serpent has a healthy mouth get him in for a check up with your exotics vet.
+If you are not sure if your serpent has a healthy mouth get him in for a checkup with your exotics vet.

 Just like when we have a cold or the flu we don't have much of an appetite, snakes don't want to eat if they have respiratory infections of pneumonia.
 If your snake is sneezing, has eye or nose drainage, or is breathing through his mouth he could have some form of a respiratory disease and won't eat.
 Give your exotics vet a call if you suspect this.

 Better known as "worms," intestinal parasites are microscopic and actually normal in reptiles.
 When they become overpopulated in the intestines of your pet snake, though, he may stop eating.
 You won't see these parasites so you must have a fecal direct smear and a floatation performed on your snake's stool sample.
 Call your exotics vet to set up an appointment for a fecal screening if you haven't had one done within the last year or you suspect it could be a reason for him to be not eating.